Automata Learning with an Incomplete but Inductive Teacher (Technical Report): Introduction

-However, one may not always be able to directly decide whether $L$ separates $\post^*(S_0)$ and $\pre^*(S_b)$.
+RMC is a variation of this problem; however, one may not be able to directly decide whether $L$ separates $\post^*(S_0)$ and $\pre^*(S_b)$, e.g. if we cannot compute these two sets in the first place.
 But another similar, sound approach known as \defn{regular inductive invariant synthesis} can also guarantee safety: finding a regular language $I$ called an \defn{inductive invariant} such that $S_0 \subseteq I$, $I \subseteq \overline{S_b}$, and $\post(I) \subseteq I$.
-Language $I$ then obviously separates $\post^*(S_0)$ and $\pre^*(S_b)$.
-This approach remains \defn{incomplete}: a safe system may not admit such an invariant.
+The language $I$ then obviously separates $\post^*(S_0)$ and $\pre^*(S_b)$.
+This approach remains \defn{incomplete}: a safe system may not admit an invariant.